 E. All policies that instruct the Executive Director will be monitored at a frequency and by a method chosen by the Board.
-The Board can monitor any policy at any time by any method, but will normally use a routine schedule.
+The Board can monitor any policy at any time by any method but will normally use a routineschedule.

-Policy Type Policy Title Data Method Monitoring Frequency Due by the end of the month Executive Limitations Global Executive Constraint Internal Annually September (as of 2021) Treatment of Stakeholders Internal Annually August Treatment of Staff Internal Annually January External (coordinated by Board) Biannually Financial Planning Internal Annually February Financial Conditions and Activities Internal External (financial audit) Quarterly Annually March (Q4) June (Q1) September (Q2) December (Q3) Emergency Executive Director Succession Internal Annually October Asset Protection Internal Annually November External (coordinated by EO) Annually Compensation and Benefits Internal Annually July Communication and Support to the Board Internal and Direct Inspection Annually May (as of 2022) Ends Ends Internal Quarterly January - Global (as of 2022) April - Policy A (as of 2022) July - Policy B (as of 2021) October - Policies C & D (as of 2021)
+Policy Type Policy Title Data Method Monitoring Frequency Due by the end of the month Executive Limitations Global Executive Constraint Internal Annually September (as of 2021) Treatment of Stakeholders Internal Annually August Treatment of Staff Internal Annually January External (coordinated by Board) Biannually Financial Planning Internal Annually February Financial Conditions Internal Quarterly March (Q4) and Activities External Annually June (Q1) (financial audit) September (Q2) December (Q3) Emergency Executive Director Succession Internal Annually October Asset Protection Internal Annually November External (coordinated by EO) Annually Compensation and Benefits Internal Annually July Communication and Support to the Board Internal and Direct Inspection Annually May (as of 2022) Ends Ends Internal Quarterly January - Global (as of 2022) April - Policy A (as of 2022) July - Policy B (as of 2021) October - Policies C & D (as of 2021)